MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-migration.md

 # Migrate to the Azure Resource Graph Change Analysis offering

-To better support all Azure subscriptions at scale, Azure Monitor Change Analysis is being retired and replaced by Azure Resource Graph (ARG) Change Analysis.
+To better support all Azure subscriptions at scale, Azure Monitor Change Analysis is being retired and replaced by Azure Resource Graph Change Analysis.

 ## How to migrate